You’ve probably heard that before. It’s a common joke amongst SEOs because only 0.78% of people click results on the second page of Google.

 Unfortunately, it takes time to rank on the first page on Google.

-However, this doesn’t mean it’ll take you 2–3 years to rank.
-Some pages rank much quicker than that.
-If you create the right content and invest in SEO, chances are you can hit the first page much faster than average.
+Before you panic, that doesn’t mean it’ll always take a year or longer to rank.
+If you create the right content and invest in SEO, it’s often possible to hit the first page much faster—at least for some keywords.

 Rinse and repeat the process above for more keywords to get even more traffic.